MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 3. The algorithm reorders the queue by considering the next run in queue (until a run is assignable to a machine)
 4. Allocation : the algorithm assigns the run to one of the remaining machines (randomly)

-**Logic for an unattended run:** A run becomes ‘Next to run’, its connexion user is user Y :​
+**Logic for an unattended run:** The first run in queue is an unattended run, its connexion user is user Y :​
 1. Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
 2. Filter: The algorithm selects all available machines (= machines which have at least one session available)
 3. Filter: the algorithm discards the machines which already have a session opened by user Y :